McKinney Premises Liability Lawyer

 The second classification is a licensee.
 A licensee commonly is a person who is on the property with express consent from the property owner, but not to conduct business.
 An example of a licensee would be a social guest.
 The property owner generally has the second highest duty to the licensee and typically is responsible for giving them fair warning of any potential dangers or hazards that the owner knows about.
 However, the owner generally does not have a duty to fix the defects if the owner warns of the defects.

 The final classification is a trespasser.
 A trespasser could have entered the property without any permission from the property owner.
 Property owners have no duty to warn unknown trespassers of any hazards, although there are exceptions in the case of children.
 Consulting with a McKinney lawyer could help determine what status a person possessed at the time of their accident and how it may affect the outcome of a premises liability claim.

 Examples of Premises Liability

 - Exposure to toxins or irritating fumes

 Any of these accidents may lead to mounting medical bills and the stress of dealing with insurance companies.
-Working with a McKinney premises liability lawyer could help someone work towards fair compensation for their injuries and potentially life an injured person’s increased financial burden.
+Working with a premises liability lawyer in the area could help someone work towards fair compensation for their injuries and potentially life an injured person’s increased financial burden.